~STAND-BY WATER RESCUE

 Much of the team’s work is not seen by the public, including the hundreds of hours of technical training required to obtain Public Safety Diver certifications and our underwater efforts.
 That does not mean the U.S. Water Rescue Dive Team is “out of sight, out of mind” as the services provided by the team are extremely important.
 The team touches entire communities as they bring home victims of drowning and assist law enforcement agencies in recovering evidence that helps bring justice to crime victims.

-Depending on the task at hand, USWRDT divers utilize many different types of underwater equipment.
+Depending on the task at hand, USWRDT members utilize many different types of underwater equipment.
 Some of these include: SCUBA gear, Surface Supplied Diving, Rebreathers, Mixed Gas Technical Diving, Underwater Sonar, Underwater Cameras, Underwater Drone.
 USWRDT also utilizes specially trained K9s.

 USWRDT Mission Statement:

 U.S. Water Rescue Dive Team exists to reduce the number of water related incidents and deaths by providing water safety education and awareness, swiftwater rescue, dive rescue and recovery services, and water rescue / dive recovery consulting.

 Many times I get asked why we do what we do….(typically referring to underwater body recoveries) because it is dangerous, expensive, time consuming, emotionally and physically draining, and as you can imagine not very fun at all.

 There is a host of reasons why US Water Rescue Dive Team does what we do:

 1. God gives everyone talents.
 He gives us those talents in order that we may serve others.
 He expects us to use the talents he has given us.
 He has given members of USWRDT certain talents that enable us to do this type of work.
 (We are not the only ones; there are many people/teams with the same talents).